Ferdy0311/ferdy0311.github.io.deleted/_posts/2021-02-19-Simple-act-that-will-make-your-code-cleaner.md

 Yes, assigning or changing the variable directly is bad in my opinion, especially in `Object Oriented Programming` world.
 Here is why.

 First, imagine we have `Product` model in our application.
-Let say Product model like this.
+Let say we have `Product` model like this.

 {% highlight python %}
 # illustration written using python